 The achievement of the Company's goals is not only based on financial stability, but also on the engagement and leadership proficiency of our employees.
-Our 2022-2024 strategic plan prioritizes the development of a highly engaged, high-performing team through innovative people programs.
-Annually, we identify and support the growth of our top-performing employees through opportunities for career advancement and training.
-Our performance management system places a strong emphasis on enhancing leadership skills, and we reinforce this through various internal and external training programs, including the Bird Site Management program, Finance for Non-Finance Managers, Frontline Leadership, and the Taking Flight management training program.
+Bird's 2025-2027 Strategic Plan continues to focus on "Powering our People," building on the Company's collaborative cultural journey to attract, recruit, and retain top talent to support Bird's growth and profitability through 2027 and beyond.
+Bird also remains committed to advancing the Company's culture of learning, rooted in operational excellence, that expands organizational capacity and bench strength to respond to strategic growth markets.
+Bird's employee development programs place a strong emphasis on enhancing leadership skills, which is reinforced this through a large number internal and external training programs.
 These programs serve as a platform for high-potential individuals to sharpen their leadership abilities and contribute to the success of the Company.